GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 * This layer is responsible for reading and writing data to the database.
 It acts as an intermediary between the business logic and the database, ensuring that data is stored and retrieved correctly.

 `Database`:
 * The database stores all the application’s data.
-In a monolithic architecture, there is typically a single, centralized database that all parts of the application interact with.
+In a monolithic architecture, there is typically a single, centralised database that all parts of the application interact with.

 #### Advantages and Disadvantages
 Advantages:
 * `Simplicity`: Easier to develop and deploy since everything is in one place.
-* `Performance`: Can be optimized for performance as all components are tightly integrated.
+* `Performance`: Can be optimised for performance as all components are tightly integrated.

 Disadvantages:
 * `Scalability`: Harder to scale because you have to scale the entire application, not just parts of it.